o-Mateo-o/q-voter-generator/README.md

 ### *One-click* execution

-For the most basic *define plots & simulate & plot* workflow you can use the automated script `auto-q-voter.bat`.
-It will open a notebook to allow you to define the plot specifications.
-After you finish and close the file, the main script will be called.

-You can simply copy it to the desktop or anywhere you want and run it by double-clicking.
-However, before usage **remember to change the project folder path in its second line!**
+For the basic usage, you can even create a shortcut (on your desktop or anywhere you want), insert `"path\to\the\file\q-voter.bat"` and run it by double-clicking.

 ## JSON specification file